What is the Network Link Conditioner?

 Since the tool utilizes your computer's network connection to reduce the traffic speed, it's best to make sure that the hosted file is on a computer other than your own.
 If you run a local file, the network tool settings will have no effect since opening a local file doesn't require the network in order to operate.
 To test locally, we recommend installing FileMaker Server on another machine on your local network (LAN), and then use the tool to imitate any bad wide area networks between your computer and your local server.

 If you would like to see a real-life example of this being used, check out our YouTube video on this.
 Here we walk you through how to use the Network Link Conditioner with a couple of FileMaker examples and show you how it can slow things down for you.
 You will see just how powerful and useful this tool is for development.
 It will allow you to predict what happens under non-ideal and worst-case scenarios.

 If you can build all your FileMaker apps to work quickly under less-than-ideal situations, it will really help you and your client’s solutions running optimally - at work, at home or on the road.

 If you are interested in additional FileMaker videos, training courses or product news, please:

 - Subscribe to our YouTube channel for FileMaker tips and tricks.
 If you liked this post, make sure to check out our FREE Developer Tools Playlist on YouTube as well.

 - Subscribe to our newsletter for industry and product updates

 - Check out Productive Computing University for in-depth training courses covering advanced FileMaker technologies such as FileMaker Certification exam preparation, API integrations, working with QuickBooks, FileMaker Charting, and much more.

 Have a look through our blog posts.
-If you liked this recap of API integrations, consider reading some of our other blogs.
+If you liked this developer tip, consider reading some of our other blogs.